PeeteKeesel/gnn-for-drug-response-prediction/docs/knowledge_base/biology/biology_knowledge.md

 - lines differ from cell strains in that they have escaped the Hayflick limit and become immortalised.
 - the culture of cells originated from a primary cell culture

+### Cancer Cell Line
+- Cancer cells that keep dividing and growing over time, under certain conditions in a laboratory.
+- Cancer cell lines are used in research to study the biology of cancer and to test cancer treatments.

 ## Gene Expression
 - bezeichnet, wie die genetische Information (eines Gens (Abschnitt der DNA)) zum Ausdruck kommt und in Erscheinung tritt
 - also wie der Genotyp eines Organismus oder einer Zelle als Phaenotyp ausgepraegt ist